imohitmayank/a_lazy_data_science_guide/docs/machine_learning/interview_questions.md

     === "Answer"

-        - When using linear models, like logistic regression, on a one-hot encoded *(dummy var)* dataset with a finite set of levels *(unique values in a categorical column)*, it is suggested to drop one level from the final data such that total no of new one-hot encoded columns added is one less than the unique levels in the column.
-For example, consider a `season` column that contains 4 unique values `spring`, `summer`, `fall`, and `winter`.
-When doing one-hot encoding it is suggested to finally keep any 3 and not all 4 columns.
-        - **The reason:** *"If dummy variables for all categories were included, their sum would equal 1 for all observations, which is identical to and hence perfectly correlated with the vector-of-ones variable whose coefficient is the constant term; if the vector-of-ones variable were also present, this would result in perfect multicollinearity, so that the matrix inversion in the estimation algorithm would be impossible."* Refer [Wikipedia](https://en.wikipedia.org/wiki/Dummy_variable_(statistics))
+        The dummy variable trap is a situation in which a set of variables are perfectly correlated with each other, making it impossible to estimate the parameters of a linear regression model.
+This occurs when one or more of the dummy variables (one-hot encoded variables) are perfectly correlated with the constant term, which is a column of ones in the design matrix.

+        For example, consider a dataset with a categorical variable with three levels: red, blue, and green.
+If we create three dummy variables for this variable, we might end up with a situation where the sum of the dummy variables is always equal to 1 for each observation.
+This would make it impossible to estimate the parameters of the linear regression model, as the design matrix would be singular.

+        To avoid the dummy variable trap, we can drop one of the dummy variables.
+This will ensure that the dummy variables are not perfectly correlated with each other, and the design matrix will be invertible.

         !!! note
             If using regularizing, then don't drop a level as it biases your model in favor of the variable you dropped.
 Refer [Damien Martin's Blog](https://kiwidamien.github.io/are-you-getting-burned-by-one-hot-encoding.html)